“Peace – that was the other name for home.” Kathleen Norris

 We work with our partner, the Vietnam USA Society, and local government officials to find needy Vietnamese families who need either a refurbished home or a completely new one.
 Sometimes the homes are constructed in the areas where our fathers died.
 Others are in cities, where the need is great.
 The homes typically cost between $2,500-$4,500 USD each, with the price based on whether we’re refurbishing a home or building a new one, and if the location is easy to access or in a mountainous area.

-To date we have built 11 Peace Homes in the Quang Tri area in the middle of the country, An Giang Province and Ho Chi Minh City.
-We have three more currently scheduled in 2024, but many more families are in need.
+To date we have built 12 Peace Homes in Quang Tri, An Giang and Ho Chi Minh City.
+We have three more currently scheduled in 2025, but many more families are in need.

 The Beginning